Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Conclusion, further and related work

-We have provided complete algorithms to compute weakest preconditions and relativized strongest postconditions for systems of polynomial \ode's.
-These algorithms can be used to check safety assertions, to discover complete sets of polynomial invariants that fit a given template, and to compute largest algebraic varieties of initial conditions ensuring given properties.
-Effectiveness of the algorithms has been demonstrated on a few nontrivial systems.
+We have provided complete algorithms to compute relativized strongest postconditions for systems of polynomial \ode s.
+These algorithms can be used to check safety assertions, to discover complete sets of polynomial invariants that fit a given template, and to compute largest algebraic varieties of initial conditions making given polynomial invariants true (weakest preconditions).
+Effectiveness of the algorithms has been demonstrated on nontrivial systems, including semialgebraic ones.

-In the future, we plan to extend the present approach to systems where $\psi$ and $\phi$ are specified as \emph{semi}algebraic sets, in the vein of Liu et al.'s \cite{Liu}; see also \cite{PlaInva}.

-Our previous work \cite{Fossacs17} deals with initial values problems, where the precondition $\psi$ always consists of a fixed singleton.
-The method introduced there has its roots in a line of research concerning weighted automata, bisimulation and Markov chains \cite{Bor09,IC12,Bor15}.